StanForever/awesome-websites/README.md

 * [https://diagramy.com](https://diagramy.com/) : Diagramy is the easiest way to create and share interactive diagrams.
 * [http://www.didthanoskill.me](http://www.didthanoskill.me/) : Did Thanos kill you?
 Check it out here.
 * [https://devhints.io](https://devhints.io/) : A modest collection of cheatsheets for almost everything.
+* [https://www.deadmansswitch.net](https://www.deadmansswitch.net/) : Have emails sent when you die.

 ## E :
 * [https://explainshell.com](https://explainshell.com/) : Write down a command-line to see the help text that matches each argument. :shell: